Aardwolf-Social/aardwolf/doc/SETUP-POSTGRES.md

 NOTE:
 The QUICKEST way to figure out where the "data" directory is located is to query PostgreSQL itself :)

-#--
-# Switch to the postgres user
+Switch to the postgres user
 $ su postgres

-#--
-# Run the psql command to enter the PostgreSQL command line
-# The following output shows the version string.
+Run the psql command to enter the PostgreSQL command line The following output shows the version string.
 Yours may be different.
-#

 postgres$ psql
 psql (11.9 (Debian 11.9-0+deb10u1))
 Type "help" for help.

-#--
-# Run the command:
+Run the command:
-# SHOW data_directory;
-#
+'SHOW data_directory;'

 postgres=# SHOW data_directory;
        data_directory
 -----------------------------